Shire of Banana: Services and resources

 Banana Shire Council operate libraries at Biloela, Moura, Taroom, and Theodore.
-The council operates a fortnightly mobile library service to Banana (and Banana School), Baralaba, Goovigen (and Goovigen School), Jambin (and Jambin School), Mount Murchison School and Prospect Creek School.
+The council operates a fortnightly mobile library service to Banana and Banana School, Baralaba, Goovigen and Goovigen School, Jambin and Jambin School, Mount Murchison School and Prospect Creek School.

 It has an abundance of natural resources, especially undeveloped coal deposits present in the Theodore, Moura and Baralaba area.
 Being a large supplier of methane gas, Banana Shire provides this huge resource for power generation and industrial use.
 Liquified Natural Gas pipelines are being developed presently in the region, which has also become the largest commodity producer in the Fitzroy Statistical Area.

-Chairmen and mayors
+Chairs and mayors

-The chairmen of the division and shire have been:
+The chairs of the division and shire have been: